pushkin-consortium/pushkin/docs/getting-started/quickstart.md

 Imagine now you want to add another experiment or edit an existing one.
 Every time you update your site, you’ll need to run `pushkin prep` (and `pushkin start` if you want to look at your updates) again:

 ```
 pushkin prep
 pushkin start
 ```
-## Removing experiments
+### Removing experiments

-If there is one or many experiments that you no longer want to be apart of your site, you can remove them using the remove command.
+If you'd like to get rid of one or more of your site's experiments, you can remove them with this command:

 ```
 pushkin remove experiment
 ```

 There are two options when removing an experiment, **archive** and **delete**.
-Archiving an experiment simply removes it from pushkin's frontend.
-This means that the experiment will no longer be viewable by users.
-Deleting an experiment removes all of its files & assets, docker components, and databases.
-This command should only be done if you want the experiment completely gone, as it is irreversible.
+Archiving an experiment simply removes it from your site's front end.
+This means that the experiment will no longer be accessible to participants.
+Archiving an experiment can be undone by calling `pushkin remove experiment` again and specifying the `unarchive` mode.
+Deleting an experiment removes all of its files, data, and Docker components.
+Deleting an experiment is **irreversible**, so be sure you want the experiment gone before using this mode.

+!!! warning
+    For technical reasons, the current implementation of the `delete` mode deletes **all** experiments' data from your local database, not just the experiment(s) you deleted.
+Future development may address this limitation.

-Since this command updates your site, you will need to run `pushkin prep` just like if you added an experiment or edited other site contents.
+Since the `remove experiment` command updates your site, you will need to run `pushkin prep` afterwards just like if you added an experiment or edited other parts of your site.

 ## Viewing your data